 My friend is far from me. he stays saat-samundar paar in the USA.
 The land and where I may not reach even in saat-janam but he’s a loving-kind human.
 But this isn’t the best part, the best part is that he has a soul-mate that’s equally loving-kind and shares the same cute, adorable, delightful smile.

 Saji and Prathusha remind me of good times.
 They remind me of all the good things in life that are not scarce, not extinct.

 It’s said that a smile is a form of charity and this couple is a charitable institution in themselves.

 I see a lot of people every day but rarely anyone is smiling.
-They have lost the art and craft of smiling, and here are my smile-heroes doing their act with full energy and shining teeth. and talking about shining teeth, it reminds me of this old Indian television commercial:
+They’ve lost the art and craft of smiling, and here you see my smile-heroes doing their act with full energy and shining teeth. and talking about shining teeth, it reminds me of this old Indian television commercial:

 Nevertheless, I really think they should start a weekend tuition class to train people how to smile.

 So, if you’re out of smiles, now you know where to go — see the above picture of the smile-guru and get inspired.